Multi-Role Fighter Aircraft

 The F-16 Fighting Falcon is a light weight, high performance, multi-role fighter capable of performing a broad spectrum of tactical air warfare tasks at affordable cost well into the 21st century.
 F-16 aircraft provide a high-performance air-to-air and air-to-surface attack capability.

-FY 14 provides $15.4M for F-16 aircraft modifications, support equipment and spares.
+FY 16 provides $32.6 million for F-16 aircraft modifications, support equipment and spares.

-For more information, click to see the Complete FY2014 F-16 Budget.
+For more information, click to see the FY 2016 USAF F-16 Modifications Budget.

 Sources: U.S. Department of Defense (DoD), Lockheed Martin Corp.,